 Well-known reversible dementias include hypothyroidism, infections, and vitamin B12 deficiency.
 Electrolyte imbalance, a common problem in elders, may also be confused with dementia.
 Dehydration and poor nutrition are other possible causes.
 Ups and downs in blood sugar may be confused with dementia.
 A person with hearing loss or poor vision may not respond well to others.
 This may be mistaken as dementia.

 Some causes are less common.
 One is normal pressure hydrocephalus (NPH).
 Here excess fluid is built up in the brain.
 A person with NPH may get relief if a shunt can remove this excess fluid.
-Some other uncommon causes may seem unrelated to the brain.
+Associations of conditions like Down’s syndrome and Batten’s disease are also less known.
+Also, there are some uncommon causes that may seem unrelated to the brain.
 For example, some studies show that celiac disease can cause dementia-like symptoms.
 Diseases with symptoms similar to neurodegenerative diseases may also get mistaken for dementia.
 One example is Lyme’s disease.

 A medical checkup is needed to know which disease is causing the dementia symptoms.
 Doctors have to look at the medical history and current medicines.
 Investigations are done.
 Based on these the doctor will decide if the person has dementia.
 The doctor will try to find out which disease is causing the symptoms.
 A person showing dementia symptoms may have more than one dementia-causing disease.

-If you have dementia symptoms, or are worried about someone who has symptoms: Getting a proper diagnosis is a must for anyone who has symptoms.
+If you have dementia like symptoms, or are worried about someone who has symptoms, please do not assume it is dementia without getting a proper diagnosis.
 Contact doctors and get a check up done.
-Remember that a person can have more than one medical problem causing dementia symptoms.
+Remember that a person can have more than one medical problem that can cause dementia symptoms.
 Also remember that someone with dementia can also develop other diseases which can worsen the dementia symptoms.
 So you must remain alert about all medical problems.
 Get checkups done regularly to detect any new problems.

 Most dementia cases are irreversible.
 The disease causing the symptoms cannot be cured.
 In some such cases the person’s symptoms stay at the same level for a long time.
 This may happen for someone who has vascular dementia.
 But most irreversible dementias are “progressive”.
 The symptoms get worse with time.
 The person’s abilities keep declining till the person is fully dependent.